cjohannsen81/knife-acropolis/README.md

 Knife Nutanix Acropolis
 ======

-This is an unofficial Chef Knife plugin for the Nutanix Acroplis Hypervisor.
+This is an unofficial Chef Knife plugin for the Nutanix Acropolis Hypervisor.
 This plugin allows to collect the informations available in the Management API.

 # Installation #

 If you already downloaded ChefDK you can easily install the gem using:

 	$ chef gem install knife-acropolis

 You can alternatively add this plugin to you normal knife plugin path (like ~/.chef/plugins/knife/) or download it natively as a gem: